Refining the project footprint

 Increasing the distance between Jarrahdale townsite and future proposed mining by creating a ~2,600 hectare mining avoidance zone

-Reducing the size of the Myara North infrastructure corridor by 3,599 hectares
+Significantly reducing the size of the Myara North and Holyoake infrastructure corridors

 Maintaining public access to many recreational facilities and surrounding tracks and trails